Published: October 23, 2020 | Last Updated: July 8, 2024

 The genre-bending continues with Jonathan Levine’s romantic-comedy Warm Bodies based on Isaac Marion’s novel about a romantic relationship between a woman and an actual zombie.
 The movie is told from the zombie’s perspective as he begins to regain humanity through his newfound love.

-The blend of other popular genres into the world of zombie culture increases the appeal and allows for a wider audience.
-Over time zombies have infested almost every form of entertainment from movies, television, music, and art.
+Blending other popular genres into zombie culture increases the appeal and allows for a wider audience.
+Over time, zombies have infested almost every form of entertainment, from movies, television, music, and art.Â

 Zombies Infect The Small Screen

-Michael Jackson’s Thriller is classic, but nothing holds a candle to the epidemic that would ensue after adapting the 2003 comic book series, The Walking Dead
+Michael Jackson’s Thriller is classic, but nothing holds a candle to the epidemic that would ensue after adapting the 2003 comic book series, The Walking Dead.

 Amid its third season, The Walking Dead became one of the first cable series in television history to have the highest total viewership of any fall season show for adults.